-Note 3: Traffic at the 15th busiest day in 2017 (3rd of August).
+Note 3: Traffic at the 15th busiest day in 2016 (28th of July).

-6.5 Peak demand by leisure traffic in 2030
+6.5 Peak demand by leisure traffic in 2023

-Figure 6.3 and figure 6.4 show the capacity demand in 2030, divided by non-leisure traffic, leisure traffic distributed to Lelystad Airport and leisure traffic still accommodated at Schiphol Airport.
+Figure 6.3 and figure 6.4 show the capacity demand in 2023, divided by non-leisure traffic, leisure traffic distributed to Lelystad Airport and leisure traffic still accommodated at Schiphol Airport.

-The results show that in 2030 in several peak brackets demand exceeds the declared capacity.
+The results show that in 2023 in several peak brackets demand exceeds the declared capacity.
 This especially holds for the morning and evening waves and especially regarding inbound traffic.
-Based on the priorities with respect to freeing up capacity as set out in Chapter 3, the figures present to what extent leisure traffic can be accommodated at Lelystad Airport in 2030.
-The morning wave between 07:50 and 10:39 and the evening wave between 18:20 and 21:39 have the highest priority.
-It is assumed that the available capacity at Lelystad Airport in 2030 (25,000 aircraft movements) will initially be used by traffic from the inbound and outbound peaks within abovementioned waves.
-In 2030, all leisure traffic during the other peak periods can be accommodated at Lelystad Airport as well.
-The assumed capacity of 25,000 at Lelystad Airport in 2030 even provides space for approximately half of the leisure movements outside the peak periods.
+Based on the priorities with respect to freeing up capacity as set out in Chapter 3, the figures present to what extent leisure traffic can be accommodated at Lelystad Airport in 2023.
+The morning wave between 07:50 and 10:39 and the evening wave between 18:20 and 21:40 have the highest priority.
+It is assumed that the available capacity at Lelystad Airport in 2023 (10,000 aircraft movements) will initially be used by traffic from the inbound and outbound peaks within abovementioned waves.
+After that, leisure traffic from the 11:00 to 12:39 wave and from the 13:00 to 14:59 wave is assumed to be distributed to Lelystad Airport.
+In 2023, all leisure traffic during the 11:00 to 12:39 wave can be accommodated at Lelystad Airport, while approximately 50 per cent of the traffic in the early afternoon wave can be distributed.
+Leisure traffic in other periods will still be accommodated at Schiphol Airport in 2023, assuming a capacity of 10,000 at Lelystad Airport.

-35 35 Arrivals other Arrivals leisure AMS Inbound capacity utilization per 20 minutes bracket in 2030 Arrivals leisure LEY ■Inbound capacity 30 30 25 25 20 20 15 15 10 10 5
+35 35 Arrivals other Arrivals leisure AMS Inbound capacity utilization per 20 minutes bracket in 2023 Arrivals leisure LEY □Inbound capacity 30 30 25 25 20 20 15 15 06:00-06:19 06:20-06:39 06:40-06:59 07:00-07:19

-Figure 6.3 Inbound traffic in 2030, divided by non-leisure traffic, distributed leisure traffic to Lelystad Airport and leisure traffic at Schiphol Airport
+Figure 6.3 Inbound traffic in 2023, divided by non-leisure traffic, distributed leisure traffic to Lelystad Airport and leisure traffic at Schiphol Airport